 - Calorie-controlled Max and Paddle Pop children’s ice creams grew high double digit in 2012.

-Unilever isalso accelerating the integration of sustainability into the heart of many of its biggest brands.
-For example Dove, its largest personal care brand with sales of over €3 billion, redesigned its self esteem programme for young people in 2012 to further strengthen its engagement with consumers by helping them look and feel their best.
+Unilever is also accelerating the integration of sustainability into the heart of many of its biggest brands.
+For example Dove, its largest personal care brand with sales of over €3 billion, redesigned its self-esteem programme for young people in 2012 to further strengthen its engagement with consumers by helping them look and feel their best.
 Last week Dove launched a new Real Beauty campaign and just in a couple of days the video reached over 10 million views on YouTube.
-Another example comes from Unilever’s biggest brand, Knorr, which launched its first product with a ‘sustainably grown’ label on pack, with more to come.
+Another example comes from Unilever’s biggest brand, Knorr, which launched its first product with a ‘sustainably grown’ label on pack.

 At the same time, eco-efficiencies in Unilever factories from reducing energy, water, materials and waste have enabled the company to take over €300 million out of the system since 2008.
 Unilever has also reduced risk at a time of volatility in food commodity prices by increasing its purchases of agricultural raw materials from sustainable sources from 14% in 2010 to 36% in 2012.